The64thGamer/cheeseepedia/content/wiki/mesa-az-856-s-alma-school-rd.md

 ### 2000s-2010s

-Despite getting Phase 4 in 2009 or 2010, the Coach Chuck logos remained on the sides of the building.
+Despite getting {{< wiki-link "CEC 2000's Remodel Program" >}} in 2009 or 2010, the Coach Chuck logos remained on the sides of the building.
 The store closed on August 24, 2015.
 In 2019, it became a Pratt's Pets store, which it still is as of 2025.